How to Use a 529 Plan for Tax Savings

 What happens if not all the money in a 529 is used for college?

-The tax-free growth and potential tax deduction can only be realized if the money from a 529 plan is used for a qualified expense, which includes tuition, room and board, fees, books, and computer equipment and supplies.
+The tax-deferred growth and potential tax deduction can only be realized if the money from a 529 plan is used for a qualified expense, which includes tuition, room and board, fees, books, and computer equipment and supplies.
 If you don’t use all of the money in the 529 account on one child, you’re able to transfer the money to their sibling.

 How does money in a 529 grow?